marchfederico/node-sparkclient/readme.md

 ---
 ### Membership Functions
 Memberships represent a person's relationship to a room.
 Use this API to list members of any room that you're in or create memberships to invite someone to a room.
-Memberships can also be updated to make someome a moderator or deleted to remove them from the room.
+Memberships can also be updated to make someone a moderator or deleted to remove them from the room.
 Just like in the Spark app, you must be a member of the room in order to list its memberships or invite people.
 #### CiscoSparkClient.listMemberships(roomId, \[queryParams\], callback)
 ```javascript